johnie/isopress/README.md

 The vendor map is for packages installed with composer and other external packages.

-The web directory is the custom `wp-content` directory, `views` is the theme.
+The web directory is the custom `wp-content` directory, `controllers` is the theme.
 No themes directory exists.

+The `views` directory contains twig templates that is renderd via [Timber](http://timber.upstatement.com).

 The `lib` directory is the `mu-plugins` directory, so there is where your `functions.php` code will be, since that code will always be loaded.

 If you are using external plugins that creates directory in `wp-content` directory then you will have more directories in the web directory and that can be ugly!